hjarve/fullstackopen/part1/anecdotes/README.md

 # App for showing anecdotes in randomized order
-Anecdotes can be voted, and the anecdote with the most votes is also showed Frontend only
+Anecdotes can be voted, and the anecdote with the most votes is also showed.
+Frontend only

 # Getting Started with Create React App